mavryk-network/mavryk-protocol/docs/alpha/adaptive_issuance.rst

 A staker can retrieve all unstaked and finalizable tokens at any time, making them spendable again.
-This is done using the ``finalize_unstake`` entrypoint -– that is, by transferring 0 tez to their ``finalize_unstake`` entry-point::
+This is done using the ``finalize_unstake`` entrypoint -– that is, by transferring 0 mav to their ``finalize_unstake`` entry-point::

    mavkit-client transfer 0 from <staker> to <staker> --entrypoint finalize_unstake